-Overall net electricity produced by the Group plants, therefore, fell by 4.4%, showing a virtually unchanged mix of renewable and non-renewable sources.
+Overall net electricity produced by the Group plants, therefore, fell by 8%.

-Electricity produced from renewable sources is equal to 35% of total electricity in 2017, showing a stable situation compared with previous years.
-37.5% derives from cogeneration and turbo-expansion, high energy efficiency systems.
-Together, the two categories represent 72.4% of electricity produced.
+Electricity produced from renewable sources is equal to 36.7% of the total in 2018, up compared to the previous year.
+35.8% is generated by cogeneration and turboexpansion, high energy efficiency systems.
+Together, the two categories account for 72.6% of the electricity produced.
 The remaining production has a high level of environmental sustainability, as it is energy recovered from waste-to-energy transformation for the share exceeding 51%.

-For cogeneration plants, Italian Ministerial Decree of 4 August 2011 updates Legislative Decree 20/2007, redefining the cogeneration technologies, the calculation of cogeneration production and the performance level the cogeneration process needs to qualify as cogeneration.
-The subsequent decree of the Ministry of Economic Development of 5 September 2011 determined a new support regime for cogeneration: this incentive is based on white certificates and is recognised by the Energy Services Manager, following recognition of the qualification of cogeneration, according to the actual primary energy savings.
+For cogeneration plants, the Ministerial Decree of 4 August 2011, implementing Legislative Decree 20/2007, establishes the methods for calculating cogeneration production and the performance level the cogeneration process must achieve in order to qualify as high-performance cogeneration.
+The subsequent decree of the Ministry of Economic Development of 5 September 2011 determines a new support regime for cogeneration: this incentive is based on white certificates and is recognised by the Energy Services Manager, after attributing the qualification of cogeneration, according to the actual primary energy savings achieved.